Randomized hypergraph states and their entanglement properties: Hypergraphs and Hypergraph states

 where $\mathbbm{1}$ is the identity matrix.
 Thus, a hypergraph state $\ket{H}$ is a pure quantum state defined as \cite{NJP.15.113022.2013}

-where $e \in E$ represents an hyperedge.
+where $e \in E$ represents a hyperedge.
 As an example, consider a hypergraph consisting of $4$ vertices connected by just one hyperedge enclosing all four vertices (see $H_{17}$ in Fig. \ref{fig:fig1}).
 Then, the corresponding hypergraph state is given by

-An alternative approach to define hypergraph states is the stabilizer formalism \cite{PRA.87.022311.2013}, which is particularly helpful in theory of fault tolerant quantum computation \cite{PRL.95.230504.2005}.
-In this formalism, given a hypergraph $H$ on $n$ vertices we define a set of $n$ stabilizing operators $\{g_i\}_{i=1}^n$, namely
+An alternative approach to defining hypergraph states is the stabilizer formalism \cite{PRA.87.022311.2013}, which is particularly helpful in the theory of fault-tolerant quantum computation \cite{PRL.95.230504.2005}.
+In this formalism, given a hypergraph $H$ on $n$ vertices, we define a set of $n$ stabilizing operators $\{g_i\}_{i=1}^n$, namely

 where $X_i$, represents the Pauli $X$ matrix acting on the qubit $i$.
 Thus, a valid definition of a hypergraph state is the unique eigenstate of the set of all stabilizing operators with eigenvalue $+1$, $g_{i}\ket{H}=\ket{H}$.
-Such a definition of stabilizing operators can be used to define the stabilizer group $\mathcal{S}$, consisting of all products of the operators $g_i$.
+This definition of stabilizing operators can be used to define the stabilizer group $\mathcal{S}$, consisting of all products of the operators $g_i$.
 Given the set of $2^N$ observables,

 with $k \in \mathrm{Z^N_2}$.
 Clearly $\mathcal{S}$ is an Abelian group consisting of $2^N$ elements and still satisfying $S_k \ket{H}=\ket{H}$, whose projector can be expressed as